 (i) It is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation, and has all requisite powers and all material governmental licenses, authorizations, consents and approvals required to carry on its business as now conducted.

-(ii) The execution, delivery and performance by it of this Agreement are within corporate powers, have been duly authorized by all necessary corporate action of such party, require,    no action by or in respect of, or filing with, any governmental body, agency or official and do not contravene, or constitute a default under, any provision of law or regulation (including, without limitation, Regulation X issued by the Federal Reserve Board) applicable to it or Regulation U issued by the Federal Reserve Board or its amended and restated articles of incorporation, as amended, or by-laws, as amended or any judgment, injunction, order, decree or material (“material” for the purposes of this representation meaning creating in the aggregate a liability of $100,000,000 or more) agreement binding upon it or result in the creation or imposition of any lien, security interest or other charge or encumbrance on any of its assets.
+(ii) The execution, delivery and performance by it of this Agreement are within it’s its corporate powers, have been duly authorized by all necessary corporate action of such party, require,    no action by or in respect of, or filing with, any governmental body, agency or official and do not contravene, or constitute a default under, any provision of law or regulation (including, without limitation, Regulation X issued by the Federal Reserve Board) applicable to it or Regulation U issued by the Federal Reserve Board or its amended and restated articles of incorporation, as amended, or by-laws, as amended or any judgment, injunction, order, decree or material (“material” for the purposes of this representation meaning creating in the aggregate a liability of $100,000,000 or more) agreement binding upon it or result in the creation or imposition of any lien, security interest or other charge or encumbrance on any of its assets.

 (iii) This Agreement is the legal, valid and binding obligation of    such party enforceable against it in accordance with its terms, except as the enforceability thereof may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors’ rights generally and by general principles of equity.